 Cook Time1 hr

 Thoroughly wash the skin of the orange and remove the stem, if it's still on.
 Add around 4 cups of water to a small saucepan and place the whole orange in it.
 Over medium heat, simmer the orange for 30 minutes until you can pierce the skin with no resistance.
 Drain the water and allow the orange to cool.

 Roughly chop the orange and remove any seeds.
-Place it in a food processor and blitz until it's pureed.
-Don't worry if there are little bits of rind in the puree.
+Place it in a food processor and process until it forms a paste.
+It's fine if there are little bits of rind in the paste.

 Scoop the cake batter into a your cake tin.
 Smooth the top with a spoon or spatula.

 Bake the cake for 35-40 minutes (Note 4).
 The cake is ready when a skewer can be inserted into the middle and there is no wet batter on it (some crumbs are fine).
+The cake isn't meant to rise much or flatten out but it will 'set'.
 Allow the cake to completely cool in the cake tin.

 To serve, dust the cake with powdered sugar (Note 5).
 Store leftovers in an airtight container at room temperature for 1 day, in the fridge for 3 days or in the freezer for up to 1 month.